dataeasy-digital/dataeasy/README.md

 # Machine Learning Experiments

+Objective is to make **YOU** understand about data science in practice, without complications, without unnecessary lines

 ## Supervised Learning

 In supervised learning we have a set of training data as an input and a set of labels or "correct answers" for each training set as an output.
 Then we're training our model (machine learning algorithm parameters) to map the input to the output correctly (to do correct prediction).
 The ultimate purpose is to find such model parameters that will successfully continue correct _input→output_ mapping (predictions) even for new input examples.